INN/deploy-tools/COMMANDS.md

 #### wp.maintenance.stop

 Removes the barrier put in place by `wp.maintenance.start`.

+#### wp.cmd:cmd_slug,json_data=None|output=None

+**cmd_slug** -- *Required.* Your script/command slug.

+**json_data** -- Path to json file with data to be sent over the wire to your script/command.

+**output** -- Location to save any response content return by the script/command.

+Run an admin/management script hosted on your WP Engine install.

+This command looks for a PHP file in the `/wp-scripts/` path of your install.

+For example:

+    fab staging wp.cmd:menus_dump,blog_id=64

+Makes an HTTP request to your staging environment for `/wp-scripts/menus_dump.php`.

+See the [wp-scripts](https://github.com/INN/wp-scripts) repository for a sampling of scripts/commands.

+You can save the output from your scripts/commands to a local file with the `output` argument.

+For example:

+    fab production wp.cmd:menus_dump,blog_id=64,output=data/blog_64_menus.json

+You can send JSON data over the wire using the `json_data` argument.

+For example:

+    fab staging wp.cmd:menus_load,blog_id=64,json_data=data/blog_64_menus.json

 ### Unit test scaffolding and test runner for plugins and themes